Himanshu-Agg12/TextEditor-in-C-/README.md

    or
    filename_yymmdd_HHMMSS.txt

-  >Screenshot of the Check Mode added in Preview
+  ><a href="https://github.com/Himanshu-Agg12/TextEditor-in-C-#preview">Screenshot of the Check Mode added in Preview</a>

 Moreover all the modes are self descriptive in itself, further it you need more help you can read description of each mode described in the Instructions file.

 ---------------------------------------

-### Time-Complexity and Space-complexity of Some functions
+### Time-Complexity and Space-complexity of Some functions:
 |                  Functions                 | Time Complexity | Space Complexity |
 |--------------------------------------------|-----------------|------------------|
 |load_dictionary()               | O(N)            | O(N*26)             |